You are now in the main content area

 Brittany Rosen

-Brittany Rosen, School of Journalism '18, is a Video Journalist at Global News in Durham Region.
+Brittany Rosen, School of Journalism '18, is a News Reporter for WTNH-TV.
+She was previously a Video Journalist at Global News in Durham Region.
 This interview was conducted when she was a reporter at Global News in Durham Region.

 Why did you choose to pursue a career in journalism?